 Specialisms & expertise

-She handles a wide range of claims including failure to diagnose meningitis, vascular injuries, cancer, TIA and cauda equine syndrome; negligence by orthopaedic, ophthalmic, general , plastic and spinal surgeons; cerebral palsy and erbs palsy claims arising out of peri-natal and neo-natal negligence; failure to diagnose c-diff infections and necrotising fasciitis; fatal claims, psychiatric injuries, secondary victim claims, cross border claims, product liability, occupational illness and employers’ liability claims.
+She handles a wide range of claims including failure to diagnose meningitis, vascular injuries, cancer, TIA, obstetrics and gynaecological injuries and cauda equine syndrome; negligence by orthopaedic, ophthalmic, general, plastic and spinal surgeons; cerebral palsy and erbs palsy claims arising out of peri-natal and neo-natal negligence; failure to diagnose c-diff infections and necrotising fasciitis; fatal claims, systemic failure claims, psychiatric injuries, secondary victim claims, cross border claims, product liability, occupational illness and employers’ liability claims.

 Client stories & example of work